picomet/picomet/docs/source/index.rst

    :alt: BMAC Sponsor
    :target: https://buymeacoffee.com/almahdi404

+.. tip:: Picomet isn't stable at this moment.
+Stability is expected with the 1.0.0 release.
+Remember to run ``pip install --upgrade picomet`` from time to time, to get the latest features and bug fixes.

 Picomet allows you to build Single Page Applications (SPAs) with Server-Side Rendering (SSR) capabilities, seamlessly integrated with Django.
 What sets this framework apart is its ability to render Alpine.js syntax on the server and to update specific parts of a page by partially rending them on the server.

 Topics